abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/c/d/e/min.h
 /a/b/c/d/e/f/g/max.c

-to narrow down better the search we could utilize the Linux "find" option to test/filter the search
+to narrow down the search better we could utilize the Linux "find" option to test/filter the search

 $ l -atime -5 /a/\**m*.c
 will give as above only of which modified less than 5 days ago

-The options copied from its manual:
+The filter options copied from its manual:
   Note if a number n specified:
      +n     for greater than n
      -n     for less than n